marmil03/Student_Service-Exam_Analysis/README.md

 Most of its shortcomings i found when i was creating it in the third year.\
 \
 Database was created in Oracle Sql and the projects' paper contains some PL/SQL examples.
+\
+Data inside the database isn't reall and is just a placehoder data used for doing tasks on the database.